cloudmesh/classes/docs/source/i524/technologies.rst

      or shared disk modes.
-Spectrum Scale is available on AIX, Linux, Windows Server, and IBM System Cluster 1350. :cite:`www-wikigpfs` Due to its focus on performance and scalability, Spectrum Scale has been utilized in compute clusters, big data and analytics (including support for Hadoop Distributed File System (HDFS), backups and restores, and private clouds. :cite:`www-spectrumscale`
+Spectrum Scale is available on AIX, Linux, Windows Server, and IBM System Cluster 1350. :cite:`www-wikigpfs` Due to its focus on performance and scalability, Spectrum Scale has been utilized in compute clusters, big data and analytics - including support for Hadoop Distributed File System (HDFS), backups and restores, and private clouds. :cite:`www-spectrumscale`